Nearest Neighbor and Kernel Survival Analysis: Nonasymptotic Error Bounds and Strong Consistency Rates: Choosing Using a Validation Set

 \section{Choosing $\bm{k}$ Using a Validation Set}

 We now present a guarantee that chooses $k$ based on a validation set of size $n$, sampled in the same manner as the training set.
 A similar approach can be used to select bandwidth $h$ for the fixed-radius NN and kernel estimators.
 We denote the validation set as $(X_{1}',Y_{1}',\delta_{1}'),\dots,(X_{n}',Y_{n}',\delta_{n}')$.
-For the validation data, we minimize a variant of the IPEC score \citep{gerds_2006,lowsky_2013}, which requires conditional survival and censoring time tail estimates $\widehat{\survEnd}$ and $\estCensEnd$ for $\survEnd$ and $\censEnd$.
-The IPEC score estimates the following mean squared error of $\widehat{\survEnd}$, which cannot be directly computed from training and validation data:
+For the validation data, we minimize a variant of the integrated Brier score (IBS) \citep{graf1999assessment} (also called the IPEC score by \citet{lowsky_2013}), which requires conditional survival and censoring time tail estimates $\widehat{\survEnd}$ and $\estCensEnd$ for $\survEnd$ and $\censEnd$.
+The integrated Brier score estimates the following mean squared error of $\widehat{\survEnd}$, which cannot be directly computed from training and validation data: